-My wife and I are not hard outdoors people.
-We love going out and seeing the amazing things Mother Nature likes to show us.
-But when the sun goes down and the moon is out, we like ot head in for some of the creature comforts of home.
+To be honest with you, my wife and I are not hard outdoors people.
+We love getting off the beaten path, going out being adventurous.
+We love seeing the amazing things Mother Nature likes to show us.
+But when the sun goes down and the moon is out, we like to head in for some of the creature comforts of home.
 No sleeping on hard ground or in a tent for us.

-However!
-After a long hike or maybe rough trail with the Jeep, like to relax outdoors and enjoy a sunset or a moment to contemplate the Universe.
+After a long hike or maybe a rough trail with the Jeep, we do like to relax outdoors and enjoy a sunset or a moment to contemplate the Universe before hitting the hotel.
 Its at times like this I would like some firm comfort between me and the often cold, hard ground.

 The whole idea of self-inflating was what caught my attention. its ease of use as well as its ability to handle the rough outdoors and not easily tear or pop.
 This one had some great reviews on some of the online journals as well as just looking at its construction.
 The 4.3 R-value was impressive if I had any intentions of being out on a mountainside during a wintertime hike (Yea, NO!).
 It would keep me warm even if the ground was frozen or cold.